openstack-archive/broadview-lib/README.md

 The class PTParser (found in pt/pt_parser.py) accepts the JSON payload that is sent by a BroadView agent for PacketTrace, and converts this payload into Python objects.
 It provides an API for accessing these objects.

+## Black Hole Detection Configuration and Reports

+The bhd.py file in config contains various configuration and data gathering classes.

+The following briefly summarizes these classes.
+For example usage, see the unit test code in bhd.py, or the bv-bhdctl.py application.

+### BlackHoleDetectionEnable

+This class can be used to enable (or disable) black hole detection.

+### ConfigureBlackHole

+This class configures the Black Hole Detection functionality on the switch.

+### CancelBlackHole

+This class nullifies the configuration made by the ConfigureBlackHole class.

+### GetBlackHoleDetectionEnable

+This class can be used to determine of black hole detection is enabled or not.

+### GetBlackHole

+This class is used to get the current configuration of black hole detection on the agent.

+### GetBlackHoleEventReport

+This class is used to get a black hole event report.
+It is only valid if the agent sampling mode is configured on the agent.

+### GetSFlowSamplingStatus

+This class is used to get current sFlow sampling status of Black Holed traffic.

+## BHDParser Object

+The class BHDParser (found in bhd/bhd_parser.py) accepts the JSON payload that is sent by a BroadView agent for Black Hole Detection, and converts this payload into Python objects.
+It provides an API for accessing the data that is contained in these objects.

 ## Unit tests